 - Increasing popularity: This is crucial for generating and monitoring backlinks from reputable sources to your site, thus contributing to its popularity.

-Closely linked to SEO, data makes it easier to understand search engine ranking criteria, thus improving organic traffic.
+Closely linked to SEO, data makes it easier to understand search engine ranking criteria and key metrics, thereby improving organic traffic and enhancing your digital marketing strategies.

 Data and social networks

-Using social platforms for promotion uses data to :
+Using social platforms for promotion relies on data to :

-- Measuring impact: Evaluate the reach, engagement and conversions of actions on the networks to optimize them.
+Measuring impact: Evaluate the reach, engagement, and conversion rates of actions on the networks to optimize them based on key metrics.

-Social media and data are inextricably linked, as the latter enables us to better understand and influence user behavior.
+Social media and data are inextricably linked, as data enables us to better understand and influence user behavior, target the right audience, and track key metrics.

 Data and marketing automation